chanzuckerberg/single-cell/rfcs/0003-gene-sets/api.md

 #### 2. User uploads file to hosted cellxgene client

-The user will typically upload a file from their local machine but we should consider supporting allowing uploads from s3 in future iterations.
+The user will typically upload a file from their local machine but we should consider supporting uploads from s3 in future iterations.

-The user does not need to be logged in to upload a geneset, but they will need to be logged in if they want that geneset to persist to future sessions.
+The user does not need to be logged in to upload a gene set, but they will need to be logged in if they want that gene set to persist to future sessions.

 Users will upload the file by passing its path to the client.
 The client will validate the format of the csv